WICG/observable/README.md

 # Observable

-This is the [explainer](https://tag.w3.org/explainers/) for the Observable interface proposed to the WHATWG [DOM Standard](https://github.com/whatwg/dom) for more ergonomic and composable event handling.
+This is the [explainer](https://tag.w3.org/explainers/) for the Observable API proposal for more ergonomic and composable event handling.

 ## Introduction